StacieL/doc/docs/SectionTAB-formsSection.md

 Here's the breakdown of this screen, from the top to bottom:

-* List and Detail Forms: Allows switching between list and detail form definitions for each table
+* <b>List and Detail Forms:</b> Allows switching between list and detail form definitions for each table
-* Published tables: Displays all tables published in the Structure section
+* <b>Published tables:</b> Displays all tables published in the Structure section
-* Available Forms: Allows switching between template selection and content definition
+* <b>Available Forms:</b> Allows switching between template selection and content definition

 ![alt-text](assets/4DforiOSOverview/Forms-section-templates-selection-4D-for-iOS.png)